 John NESS is a dual emulator for both the SNES and NES consoles.
-The developer is very talented and has apps on other best lists as well.
-It covers all of the bases, including cheats, save and load states, hardware controller support, customizable software controllers, turbo buttons, and even slow motion support.
+The developer is very talented and has lots of great emulators on Android for other consoles.
+It covers all of the bases, including cheats, save and load states, hardware controller support, customizable software controllers, turbo buttons, and even slow-motion support.
 You also get optional Dropbox syncing with the John DataSync plugin app if you want it.
-This is a full featured emulator without any real problems.
-Most of the negative feedback are from folks who purchased previous John emulators and don’t like buying this one again.
+This is a full-featured emulator without any real problems.
+Most of the negative feedback is from folks who purchased previous John emulators and don’t like buying this one again.
 In terms of pure functionality, this one is a slam dunk and it’s the one we recommend first.

 Retro8 is one of the newest NES emulators on the list.
 It’s from the same developers of SuperRetro16, one of the best and most successful SNES emulators.
 This one looks great on paper.
 It boasts thousands of cheat codes, support for Bluetooth controllers, in-game guide integration, a turbo mode, and Zapper gun support.
 There is also cloud syncing for various devices.
 The game guide integration is new to us, we haven’t seen that feature before.
 However, this is still quite new and there are some bugs, especially with wireless controllers and some ROMs.
-We know for sure that this is going to get better over the next year so keep an eye on it.
+This one should improve over time, so keep an eye on it.

 RetroArch is arguably the most powerful multi-console emulator on Google Play.
-It can emulate a ton of devices and, of course, that includes the NES.
+It can emulate a ton of devices, and, of course, that includes the NES.
 This one has a bit of a learning curve, though.
-You must use the official website and download cores.
-These cores open up emulation for a specific console.
+You must download cores, which open up emulation for a specific console.
 Thus, it doesn’t run any games out of the box and requires some extra setup before it can function.
 That also means that it works with tons of consoles so it’s not strictly an emulator, but rather a framework for one.
-The app is also entirely free, open source, and you can get plenty of other cores for other consoles as well.
+The app is also entirely free, open-source, and you can get plenty of other cores for other consoles as well.
 It’s a solid option if you don’t mind the extra work.